EmelieMarkkanen/p2-RockPaperScissors/README.md

     - The heading "Result:" shows the result of the round; win, lose or draw

 - As a potential player I would like to be able to reset the game score to start over
-    - When clicking the button "Reset game" the score counter resets to 0
+    - When clicking the button "Reset game" it toggles a popup with a question whether the player wish to reset the game, if they click "Yes" the score counter resets to 0 and close the popup.

 ### Code testing